Skip to content →

 Winston Campus

-Winston Campus Elementary (WCE) is home to approximately 540 elementary students and Winston Campus Jr. High (WCJH) has 750 Jr. High students in seventh and eighth grade.
-Winston earned the 2011 Illinois Spotlight school for academic performance in closing the achievement gap in high poverty schools.
-Both WCE and WCJH students are diverse: 50% of WCE students and 71% of WCJH students are of racial and ethnic backgrounds other than Caucasian.
-Approximately 44% of students at WCE and 68% of the students at WCJH are economically disadvantaged, and in the elementary building 29% of students receive English as a Second Language services.
-At the Jr. High 18% of students receive ESL services.
+Winston Campus Elementary (WCE) is home to a new dual language only site as part of the Winston Campus.
+Winston Campus Middle School (WCJMS) has 750 students in sixth through eighth grade.
+Winston is a recognized school through the AMLE and earned the 2011 Illinois Spotlight school for academic performance in closing the achievement gap in high poverty schools.
+Students at Winston Campus are diverse: over 70% of students are of racial and ethnic backgrounds other than caucasian.
+Approximately 70% of the students at re economically disadvantaged with over 40% receiving multilingual services.

 District-level

 The internship will have an average of 2 days a week dedicated to district-level coaching and consultation for PBIS mental health prevention and intervention.
-The intern will be assisting all buildings, including early childhood and the alternative day school, with Wraparound and Complex Functional Analysis of Behavior and Behavior Intervention Planning.
-As an external tier 3 PBIS coach the intern will work with school-based teams to develop and facilitate individualized plans for students and families.
-This district-level coaching will include program evaluation and consultation in regard to comprehensive mental health and bully prevention and intervention programing, as well as English Language Learner assessment and intervention.
+The intern will be assisting all buildings, including early childhood and the alternative day school, with Wraparound and Complex Behavior Intervention Planning, trauma informed supports, and Wraparound.
+As an coach the intern will work with school-based teams to develop and facilitate individualized plans for students and families.
+This district-level coaching will include program evaluation and consultation in regard to comprehensive mental health and bully prevention and intervention programming, as well as Multilingual Learner assessment and intervention.
 A significant focus of this mental health service delivery is on culturally competent practices that includes partnerships with families and community agencies.

-District-level responsibilities provides the intern with unique opportunities depending upon their interests and/or research.
+District-level responsibilities provide the intern with unique opportunities depending upon their interests and/or research.
 The large size of the district allows for a diversity of programs and services within general and special education.
 For example, the intern can choose to assist with early childhood and the alternative day school at Connors Learning Academy.
 CLA can include working with early childhood screening and/or the at-risk or special education classrooms, and the programs for students with significant social, emotional, and/or functional needs.
 Other opportunities may include engaging in research, working with the low-incidence special education population, assisting with the Autism classrooms across the district, or other areas of interest.
+Dr. Swanlund is the board president for the United Palatine Coalition and works frequently with community partnerships.
+The intern is welcome to join with the activities and support district community schools.
+At the district level the intern works with a team and is provided with support from two other district administrators who hold licenses in school psychology.
+This includes the Trauma Informed Coordinator and Psychologist Coordinator.

-Laura Swanlund, PhD, NCSP, is a licensed clinical and school psychologist currently serving as the Assistant Director of Research and Systems and the Coordinator of Psychological Services for Palatine District 15.
+Laura Swanlund, PhD, NCSP, is a licensed clinical and school psychologist currently serving as the Director of Comprehensive Mental Health for Palatine District 15.
 She received her Doctorate in School Psychology at Loyola University Chicago, has a Masters in Educational Leadership, and holds the Director of Special Education endorsement.
 Dr. Swanlund worked as a school psychologist with District 15 before her current position.
-She provides frequent professional development about Multi-Tiered Systems of Support (MTSS) for behavioral, emotional, academic, and ESL services in and outside of District 15, which includes invited state and national Exemplar presentations for PBIS implementation.
+She provides frequent professional development about Multi-Tiered Systems of Support (MTSS) for behavioral, emotional, academic, and ESL services in and outside of District 15, which includes invited state and national Exemplar presentations for PBIS implementation and MTSS systems for multilingual learners.
 Dr. Swanlund has received the Illinois Those Who Excel award for Excellence in the administrator category and Recognition in the team category.
-She is a recipient of the Loyola University Distinguished Alumni Award for professional achievement and service to society.
-She is employed as a part-time faculty member at Loyola University of Chicago where she teaches masters and doctoral level courses ranging from research methodology, action research, exceptional children, and evidence-based practices.
+She is a two time recipient of the Loyola University Distinguished Alumni Award for professional achievement and service to society, and received the District 15 above and beyond award 3 times.
+She has led grant writing for projects such as community schools, school-based mental health, and for community partnerships through the United Palatine Coalition.
+She has successfully received over 5 million in grants to support district and community services.
+She is employed as a part-time faculty member at Loyola University of Chicago, National Louis, and the Chicago School where she teaches masters and doctoral level courses ranging from research methodology, action research, exceptional children, and evidence-based practices.
 Finally, Dr. Swanlund holds the ISPA Supervisor Credential is a trainer for the credential in IL.

 Palatine D15 overview